 Alexander (Alex) Chen is a proud member of the Class of 2022 in Georgetown College, pursuing a double major in Computer Science and Economics.
 Originally from Scarsdale, New York but now living in Berwyn, Pennsylvania, Alex competed in MUN in high school while boarding in Boston.
 Alex regularly competes in the college MUN circuit with GUMUN and has staffed at both Georgetown’s College MUN Conference, NCSC, and Georgetown’s High School MUN Conference, NAIMUN.
 He also serves as the Undersecretary-General of the National Security Apparatus for NAIMUN LVII.
-Outside of Model UN, Alex is the Deputy of Logistics for TEDxGeorgetown and a Georgetown College Peer Advisor.
+Outside of Model UN, Alex is the Director of Logistics for TEDxGeorgetown and a Georgetown College Peer Advisor.
 He also enjoys traveling around, listening to and playing music, and watching Netflix (If you need any suggestions, he has a running list of shows of at least 17 titles).

 Director of Academic Programming

 Kaden Kessel is a member of the class of 2022 in the School of Foreign Service, where he is pursuing an International Politics Major with a concentration in security and a minor in Arabic.
 Originally from Los Angeles, he spent this past summer studying abroad in Amman, Jordan, and is more than happy to talk your ear off about it.
 In high school, Kaden was very involved with Human Rights Watch, JDRF, Seeds of Peace, and competing in Parliamentary Debate.
 In college, he spends most of his time studying Arabic, boxing, and watching tv: mostly New Girl and Hawaii Five-0, he is a film connoisseur.
 Kaden cannot wait to continue bringing exciting events to the IRC.

 Director of Outreach